irtefa/goProjects/README.md

 ```
 #Underlying Architecture

+Our distributed logging system allows you to run system grep calls through all the machines in our system and returns the relevant matches back to the user.
+Grep is executed on each machine's log separately.
+The machines are independent in the sense that they do not wait for each other to complete.
+The client receives the response as soon as a machine completes executing grep on its log.
+As the machines are not waiting for each other there is no blocking in the execution process.

 The machine where we are querying from has a masterlist.txt that contains the ip addresses of all the machines we will query including itself.
 When we want to add a new machine we have to update the masterlist.txt.
 Similarly, when we want to remove a machine from the system we just delete the ip address of the machine from masterlist.txt.

 Each machine in our distributed system has a metadata.txt file that contains it's ip address, name of the machine and the log file it should operate on.
 The machine also has a logServer that runs a grep command on this log file upon request from our logClient.

-we say what machine is producing the logs which helps us debug code for specific processes runnin on specific machines

-runs grep on each individual machines on their logs

-whichever one finishes grep first, returns the result to the user

-we ignore machines that are down, in the worst case (where all machines are down), we return results from our own machine
+In order to make sure that our system is fault-tolerant we ignore machines that are down.
+Therefore, as soon as we observe that a machine in our system is down the whole system does not break down.
+In the worst case (where all machines are down), we return results from the machine that is invoking the grep_client.go.

 #Does our system work?

-Apart from testing the functionality manually we created unit test to make sure our system works.
+Apart from testing the functionality manually, we created unit tests to make sure our system works.
 Our test generates a test log on a remote machine on the fly and runs a grep on it to check if we are retrieving results that matches with our expected results.
+The unit test considers different forms of data for example, rare, frequent and somewhat frequent strings.

-Average query latency for 100MB logs on 4 machines
+#Average query latency
+We tested our system which contained 4 different machines containing a log file of size 137 MB each.
+This is how the results look like
+###Rare
+1.
+2.
+3.
+4.
+###Frequent
+1.
+2.
+3.
+4.

 #Authors
-##Irtefa, Mohd
+###Irtefa, Mohd
-##Lee, Stephen
+###Lee, Stephen